polyrand/fsdict/README.md

 3. Commit your changes (`git commit -am 'Add some fooBar'`)
 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new Pull Request

+## Changelog

+* 0.5.3
+    * Add check_same_thread option to class initialization
+    * Better naming for the modules
+    * Update README with missing information